lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ### Queries

-Now that we have created a couple of schemas and have added tables and data,its time to run some queries.
+Now that I have created a couple of schemas and have added tables and data, it's time to run some queries.

 #### Query #1